 - Signal when turning or changing lanes.

 - Control your anger.
-Remember it takes two to start a fight.
+Remember it takes 2 to start a fight.

 - Avoid prolonged eye contact with the other driver.

 - Get help.
 Call police on your cell phone or go to a public telephone or busy public place.
 Don't pull to the side of the road.

 - Put yourself in the other driver's shoes.
 They may be driving that way because of an emergency.